History of the Supreme Court of Canada: Initial composition of the Court

-To recognize the growing importance of Ontario in the Confederation and to compensate for its acceptance of the same number of seats as Quebec in the newly formed Court, there was pressure to appoint an Ontarian as the Chief Justice.
+To recognize the importance of Ontario in the Confederation and to compensate for its acceptance of the same number of seats as Quebec in the newly formed Court, there was pressure to appoint an Ontarian as the Chief Justice.
 The position was first offered to Edward Blake, a renowned Ontario lawyer and Liberal politician.
 However, he declined the offer and instead accepted a post in government as the Minister of Justice.
 William Buell Richards, the chief justice of Ontario and formerly the attorney-general of Canada West, was ultimately appointed as Chief Justice.
 Samuel Henry Strong, who helped draft the 1869 proposal and was a judge on the Ontario Supreme Court, filled the other seat for Ontario.
 The Quebec positions were filled by Télésphore Fournier, the Minister of Justice who introduced the Supreme and Exchequer Court Act, 1875, and Jean-Thomas Taschereau, a judge of the Quebec Court of Queen's Bench.
 The remaining two seats went to William Johnston Ritchie, chief justice of New Brunswick, and William Alexander Henry, a former Nova Scotia MLA who lost his seat for his role as a Father of Confederation.
-The average age of the first six members of the Court was fifty-seven years, which would in fact be one of the youngest benches in the history of the Court.
+The Mackenzie government had strained relationship with Western Canada and there was no evidence that serious consideration was given to a judge from British Columbia or the North-west Territories.
+The average age of the first six members of the Court was fifty-seven years (or 59 CHECK), which would in fact be one of the youngest benches in the history of the Court.
+On October 8, 1875, the General William O'Grady Haly administered the oath of office to Chief Justice Richards, and on November 8, the five puisne justices received their oaths of office.